 Any condition that results in a hospital stay increases the risk of delirium.
 This is mostly true when someone is recovering from surgery or is put in intensive care.
 Delirium is more common in older adults and in people who live in nursing homes.

 Examples of other conditions that may increase the risk of delirium include:

 - Brain disorders such as dementia, stroke or Parkinson's disease

-- Previous delirium episodes
+- Past delirium episodes

-- Visual or hearing impairment
+- Vision or hearing loss

-- Having multiple medical problems
+- Multiple medical problems

-The degree of recovery depends to some extent on the health and mental status before the onset of delirium.
-People with dementia, for example, may experience a significant overall decline in memory and thinking skills.
+Recovery depends to some extent on the health and mental status before symptoms began.
+People with dementia, for example, may experience an overall decline in memory and thinking skills after a delirium episode.
 People in better health are more likely to fully recover.

-People with other serious, chronic or terminal illnesses may not regain the levels of thinking skills or functioning that they had before the onset of delirium.
-Delirium in seriously ill people is also more likely to lead to:
+People with other serious, long-lasting or terminal illnesses may not regain the thinking skills or function that they had before the onset of delirium.
+Delirium in seriously ill people is more likely to lead to:

-- General decline in health
+- A general decline in health

 - Poor recovery from surgery

-- Need for institutional care
+- The need for long-term care

 The best way to prevent delirium is to target risk factors that might trigger an episode.
 Hospital settings present a special challenge.
 Hospital stays often involve room changes, invasive procedures, loud noises and poor lighting.
 Lack of natural light and lack of sleep can make confusion worse.